/usr/libexec includes internal binaries

 scripts.
 Applications may use a single subdirectory under

-Applications which use /usr/libexec
+Applications which use /usr/libexec in this

-way must not also use /usr/lib
+way must not also use /usr/lib to store internal

-binaries, though they may use /usr/lib
+binaries, though they may use /usr/lib for the

 other purposes documented here.